 Trauma as Labyrinth or Rhizome?

-Fig. 1.
 Walid Raad, Translator’s introduction: Pension art in Dubai, 2012, paper cutouts on wall, two-channel video (color, silent, looped), dimensions variable. © Walid Raad.
 Digital Image © 2015 The Museum of Modern Art, New York.
 Courtesy Paula Cooper Gallery, New York.

 Reflection on Labyrinth and Rhizome: On the Work of Walid Raad by Christoph Chwatal